 This is not thin, cheap brass!
 It is thick and hefty in the hand, made from thick gauge brass with a historically-correct riveted slide.

-It is the definitive tool for assisting you in properly engaging the Queen's enemies (or showing off your Victorian Rifleman skills at the shooting range).
+It is the definitive tool for assisting you in sharpshooting at Gettysburg or Petersburg, properly engaging the Queen's enemies in the Crimea or Rorke's Drift, or just showing off your Victorian Rifleman skills at the shooting range.
 Indispensable for reenactors and Victorian Riflemen.

 $24.00 plus $3.45 shipping to the US (international shipping extra)